Energy Advice Leaflet

 Winter Fuel Payment

 The Winter Fuel Payment is a mandatory payment made automatically to all over 60's.
 This is to assist with the payment of extra fuel costs in the winter months.
 It is paid at the start of winter, usually around late November or early December.
 All people over 60 should receive this payment automatically.
 If you do not then you should contact the Winter Fuel Helpline on 0845 915 1515.
-In 2011 some changes have been made to the winter fuel payment which reduces the amounts people will receive.
-Last year all people over 60 received £250 but this year they will receive £200.
-Also last year all people over 80 received £400 but this year they will receive £300.
-This amount is usually worked out per household but paid per person therefore if you live with someone else over 60 you would each receive £100 for example.
+The amount that is paid by the winter fuel payment this year will be the same as last year; £200 for all people over the age of 60 and £300 for all people over the age of 80.
+This amount is usually worked out per household but paid per person so for example, if you live with someone else over 60 you would each receive £100.

 Cold Weather Payment: